-Since 1 July 2017, if you are eligible to contribute to super, you may make voluntary personal contributions and claim a tax deduction up to your concessional contribution cap.
+If you are eligible to contribute to super, you may make voluntary personal contributions and claim a tax deduction up to your concessional contribution cap.

-This gives you greater flexibility to top up your concessional contributions made by your employer, especially if your employer does not off er salary sacrifice.
+This gives you greater flexibility to top up your concessional contributions made by your employer, especially if your employer does not offer salary sacrifice.
 For example, you can time your final contributions leading up to 30 June each year and make the most of your concessional contribution limits and the resulting tax benefits.